-"Kiddie tax"
+Kiddie tax

-The "kiddie tax" generally applies to unearned income beyond \$2,200 (for 2020) of children under age 19 and of full-time students under age 24 (unless the students provide more than half of their own support from earned income).
-The TCIA had made the kiddie tax harsher, taxing income subject to the tax according to the tax brackets used for trusts and estates.
+The so-called "kiddie tax" generally applies to unearned income beyond \$2,300 (for 2022) of children under age 19 and of full-time students under age 24 (unless the students provide more than half of their own support from earned income).
+Such income is generally taxed at the parents' tax rate.